konstantin55000/sorting-func/readme.md

     For test console should open in new window : http://prntscr.com/kbe6bu

-  Todo:
-   There is a problem with displaying depth separator on large depth tree. after sort and shuffle; May think about this.
+ 5. There was a problem with displaying depth separator on large depth tree. after sort and shuffle;
+   Problem was solved; but in exchange a code have been complicated a little;
+   will not merge this update in master branch for now.